LERA 27th Annual PhD Student Consortium

 "Navigating Polarization as a Junior Academic in Labor Relations"

-Saturday, June 14, 2025, 8:30 – 11:15 am
+Saturday, June 14, 2025, 9:15 am - 12 pm

 (Held in Conjunction with the LERA 77th Annual Meeting, June 12-15, 2025)

-The 2025 consortium is sponsored by contributions from: Cornell University, School of Industrial and Labor Relations Florida International University, College of Business Massachusetts Institute of Technology, Sloan School of Management and IWER Michigan State University, School or Human Resources and Labor Relations Pennsylvania State University, School of Labor and Employment Relations Rutgers University, School of Management and Labor Relations The Industrial Relations Section at Princeton University University of Toronto, Center for Industrial Relations and Human Resources University of Illinois at Urbana-Champaign, School of Labor & Employment Relations University of Minnesota, Center for Human Resources and Labor Studies
+The 2025 consortium is sponsored by contributions from: Cornell University, School of Industrial and Labor Relations Florida International University, College of Business Massachusetts Institute of Technology, Sloan School of Management and IWER Michigan State University, School or Human Resources and Labor Relations Pennsylvania State University, School of Labor and Employment Relations Rutgers University, School of Management and Labor Relations The Industrial Relations Section at Princeton University University of Toronto, Center for Industrial Relations and Human Resources University of Illinois at Urbana-Champaign, School of Labor & Employment Relations University of Minnesota, Center for Human Resources and Labor Studies University of Saskatchewan, Edwards School of Business

 27th PhD Student Consortium Co-Chairs: